A way to detect pulmonary diseases in premature babies found in Perm

-At Perm National Research Polytechnic University (PNRPU), a method was found to timely detect pulmonary diseases in premature infants using a mathematical model.
-This was reported by the press service of the university.
+A method for the timely detection of pulmonary diseases in premature infants using a mathematical model has been found at Perm National Research Polytechnic University (PNRPU).
+This was reported in the press service of the university.

 In Russia, 10% of the 1.3 - 1.4 million babies are born prematurely.
 This causes the development of bronchopulmonary dysplasia (a disease in which the lungs are formed incorrectly).